DS-Wen/SSPredict/README.md

 # SSPredict: Solid-Solution Strengthening Prediction

 A command line tool to plot solid solution strengthening stresses of a complex concentrated alloys (CCAs).
-The goal is to accelerate the discovery of high strength CCAs based on solid solution strengthening mechanisms.
-It is designed to help visualize the solid solution strengthening stress regarding the vast composition space of CCAs.
+The goal is to accelerate the discovery of high strength CCAs based on solid solution strengthening.
+It is designed to help visualize the solid solution strengthening stress regarding the combination of components and the vast composition space of CCAs.
 The formulations are based on an elasticity-based model for random solid solution alloys [ref.1].

 ## Getting Started
 The tool is currently working with python3